- Miss C Wells - Assistant Headteacher

 An informal drop-in facility is also available for students from Years 12 and 13 during Friday mornings.

 We have a full range of careers resources in our School Library and 6th form Study Room.
 We also have access to software that will allow students of all ages access up-to- date careers information.
 Elements of the Careers curriculum are covered in many subject areas as well as in PSHE.

 All students also have access to the “Bishop Ramsey Careers Information” Facebook page.
 In addition to the school VLE, this provides students with the most up to date careers information and opportunities.

 There is also a careers area in Student Services that students can visit with prior arrangement.

 We also host a Careers Fair for all students (plus parents/carers) from Years 7 to 13.
-This is usually held every 2 years and our 2015 event involved over 90 employers and educators from both regional and national organisations offering advice and information on apprenticeships, work, Higher and Further Education and Gap Years.
+This is usually held every 2 years and our 2019 event involved around 40 employers and educators from both regional and national organisations offering advice and information on apprenticeships, work, Higher and Further Education and Gap Years.
 The Fair also includes presentations and master-classes from a wide variety of sectors.